-Senior Enlisted Advisor to the Chairman (SEAC) is a military position within the United States Department of Defense and is designated the senior noncommissioned officer in the United States Armed Forces.
-The SEAC is appointed by the Chairman of the Joint Chiefs of Staff (CJCS) to serve as an advisor to the Chairman and the Secretary of Defense on all matters involving joint and combined total force integration, utilization, health of the force, and joint development for enlisted personnel.
+Senior Enlisted Advisor to the Chairman (SEAC) is a distinct military position and rank within the United States Department of Defense and is designated the senior noncommissioned officer in the United States Armed Forces.
+The SEAC is appointed by the Chairman of the Joint Chiefs of Staff (CJCS) to serve as an advisor to the Chairman on all matters involving joint and combined total force integration, utilization, health of the force, and joint development for enlisted personnel.
 The SEAC also serves as a spokesperson to leaders and organizations on applicable issues affecting the total enlisted force.
 At the discretion of the Chairman, the SEAC’s exact duties may vary, though the SEAC generally devotes much time traveling throughout the Department of Defense observing education, training and communicating to the total force, (active, reserve, retirees, veterans and military families).
 The SEAC’s tour of duty is normally 2 years and runs in conjunction with the Chairman’s tenure.
 The incumbent SEAC may be reappointed for additional service.

 The SEAC maintains oversight, focus, and responsibility in any area that the Chairman and Secretary of Defense may direct.
 In doing so, the SEAC represents the enlisted voice during meetings with leaders ranging from the Office of the Secretary of Defense (OSD), to the civilian community to Service leaders of other nations.
 Though not in the immediate chain of command, the SEAC serves as a vital conduit from the Chairman and the Secretary of Defense to the Service Senior Enlisted Advisors (SEAs) and the Combatant Command, Command Senior Enlisted Leaders (COCOM CSELs) to all enlisted members throughout the total force.